 In this stage, you turn ideas into testable prototypes as soon as possible.
 Once your solutions are defined, you should start producing minimal viable products (MVP) so that these solutions can be implemented.

-ProtoPie is the easiest tool to turn your interactive design ideas into more realistic prototypes.
-The reason most UI/UX designers prefer it in the prototyping phase is because it allows you to create realistic, dynamic prototypes for multistate scenarios.
+ProtoPie is the easiest product design tool to turn your interactive design ideas into more realistic prototypes.
+The reason most UI/UX designers prefer it in the prototyping phase is that it allows you to create realistic, dynamic prototypes for multistate scenarios.

 Tool: Google Optimize

-Google Optimize is an experimentation platform that helps create A/B and multivariate tests.
+Google Optimize is an experimentation product design tool that helps create A/B and multivariate tests.

-While we have put together some tools for each stage for your ease, please know that there are many other tools and some of the tools also overlap while being used in more than one stage.
+While we have put together some product design tools for each stage for your ease, please know that there are countless other tools.
+Some of the tools also overlap while being used in more than one stage.